milahu/qmake2cmake/README.md

-# CMake Utils
+# qmake2cmake

-This directory holds scripts to help the porting process from `qmake` to `cmake` for Qt6.
+This repository contains Python scripts to convert QMake projects to CMake projects.

 # Requirements